 Of course, you need to weigh up if it is worth working with a big retailer for the sake of having your name in-store and having a big name to add to your brand CV but again do your research and ask questions about where you will be situated, what marketing they can offer and how they are going to help you!

-To sum up, I think it is perfectly ok to say no to anything you aren’t sure on, it’s ok to walk away sometimes and when you look at the bigger picture, there are a lot of other stockists who would absolutely love to stock your products and be proud to have them in-store so you need to be focusing on them and building relationships instead of saying yes to everything and overwhelming yourself in work that will bring you nearly no profit or joy!
+To sum up, I think it is perfectly ok to say no to anything you aren’t sure about, it’s ok to walk away sometimes and when you look at the bigger picture, there are a lot of other stockists who would absolutely love to stock your products and be proud to have them in-store so you need to be focusing on them and building relationships instead of saying yes to everything and overwhelming yourself in work that will bring you nearly no profit or joy!